 Natural solutions to treat acute diarrhea in cats and dogs

 Most of the time diarrhea is not a serious issue and will pass in a day or two.
 Often times with dogs it is due to eating something they shouldn’t.
 Cats are more prone to have transient diarrhea from stress.
+For information on chronic diarrhea see Chronic Diarrhea in Dogs – Herbs and Diet to the Rescue.

 There are some simple days to treat acute diarrhea in cats and dogs but before we talk about those, some symptoms that you should take seriously.